Communication Studies Faculty

 Note: The article above was co-authored by Baruch undergraduate students.

 Gareis, E., & Jalayer, A. (2018).
 On the road to intercultural friendship: Contact effects on stereotypes and other stumbling blocks.
-In Y. Ma & M. A. Garcia-Murrilo (Eds.), Learning and living globalization: Understanding international students from Asia in American Universities (pp. 83-106) New York, NY: Springer.
+In Y. Ma & M. A. Garcia-Murrilo (Eds.), Learning and living globalization: Understanding international students from Asia in American universities (pp. 83-106).
+Springer.

 Gareis, E. (2006).
 Virtual teams: A comparison of online communication channels.
 Journal of Language for International Business, 17, 6-21.